Mariem1974/Assignments_Mobile_Computing/Assignment1/README.md

-# 📝 Actively - Task Management App
+# 📝 Actively - TO DO App

 This is a professional **React Native** application built as part of **Assignment 1**.
 The app focuses on providing a clean User Interface with a smooth User Experience for daily task management.